sbroenne/nhkworldtv-backend/readme.md

 ## 1.1.
 Disclaimer

 This Azure Function is a fan project and not related in any way to NHK!
-I built this plugin because NHK does not support Android TV (yet).
+I built this solution because NHK does not support Android TV (yet).

 ## 1.2.
 Overview